+Carpet Pooling often also mistaken for stains and spilled section.
 All pile yarn carpet is subject to pile reversal; however, it is most likely to be observed in smooth surfaced, densely constructed, plush type qualities.
 This phenomenon is difficult, if not impossible, to predict or prevent.
 Pile reversal creates a permanent change in the carpet’s appearance caused by the difference in the way light reflects off the sides and tip of a yarn as the pile lays in different directions.
 Shaded areas appear light from one direction and dark from another direction.
 After a period of use, the carpet may look as though water has spilled on sections of the carpet, hence, the term “water-marking.”
 Other terms also commonly used to describe pile reversal are “pooling,” “shading,” and “highlighting.”
+Example Pictures

 What does carpet pooling look like?

-Carpet pooling also referred to as “watermarking,” occurs when an area of carpet fibers lay in a different direction than the rest of the fibers.
+Also referred to as “watermarking,” occurs when an area of carpet fibres lay in a different direction than the rest of the fibres.
 To visualize the effects of carpet pooling, run your hand over an area of carpeting.
 Now stand back and look at the area you have just rubbed.
 Does the spot appear darker than the rest of the carpeting?
-Or perhaps it appears lighter from another angle, depending on how the fibers have been laid over.
+Or perhaps it appears lighter from another angle, depending on how the fibres have been laid over.

 When carpet pooling occurs, you will notice spots that look like they have been rubbed over when, in fact, no disturbance has taken place.
 The affected area may vary in size from a small spot to a rather large area and will display defined, random edges to the problem.
 In other words, it will be obvious where the areas of carpet pooling stop and start.

 This is the same rug, viewed from two different angles.
 The change in colors is not due to staining, but carpet pooling.

 The causes are not well documented.
 However, there are a few theories about the cause: